Virginia Tech is the best rushing team in the Power Five after four games

 Virginia Tech has surpassed 300 rushing yards in a game three times this season — the same number of 300-yard games it had over the previous nine years combined.

-Herbert (5 feet 9, 212 pounds) is second overall and first among Power Five runners in total rushing yards (592) — 110 yards behind Texas-San Antonio’s Sincere McCormick, who’s played two more games.
+Herbert (5-foot-9, 212 pounds) is second overall and first among Power Five runners in rushing yards (592) — 110 yards behind Texas San Antonio’s Sincere McCormick, who has played two more games.
 Herbert is third nationally in yards per carry (9.7) and leads the Power Five in that category as well.

-Virginia Tech’s robust rushing attack represents a significant departure for Coach Justin Fuente, whose background includes working with notable quarterbacks such as Andy Dalton as Texas Christian’s offensive coordinator and Paxton Lynch as the head coach at Memphis.
+Virginia Tech’s robust rushing attack represents a significant departure for Coach Justin Fuente, whose background includes working with notable quarterbacks such as Andy Dalton as the offensive coordinator at Texas Christian and Paxton Lynch as the head coach at Memphis.

 Fuente, in his fifth year at Virginia Tech, has overseen an offense that runs the ball close to 68 percent of the time.
 During his four seasons at Memphis, the Tigers ran the ball more than 60 percent of the time just once, during his first year in 2012 (63.4 percent).